-We are a small group with two people, Yijian Lan and Alexander Kübler.
+We are a small group with two people, Yijian Lan, and Alexander Kübler.
 This project is our Bachelor thesis.
 We are very interested in the application of AR, and how should AR User Interface looks like in our daily life.
 So we decided in our Bachelor thesis to explore the Design principles of AR and apply it to an AR-APP.

 We begin with the investigation of application fields.
-The first question of us is: In which field can AR really as a industry disruptors be applied? or In which Field can AR really make sense?
-There are many Applications and Devices on the market, and some of that are also really cool, but we still can’t find a really killer App on the Market.
+The first question of us is: In which field can AR really as an industry disruptor are applied? or In which Field can AR really make sense?
+There are many Applications and Devices on the market, and some of that is also really cool, but we still can’t find a really killer App on the Market.
 Most of the Apps provided users with a new experience, today are the most devices are designed to for business end but not for customer end.
-So we investigated, how about the chance of AR in different field.
+So we investigated, how about the chance of AR in a different field.

 Eventually we picked Navigation at airport up.

-Navigation is daily action for everyone, at the moment there are more and more Navigation App on smartphone.
-We think it’s good theme to explore, what is different between smartphone and Head mounted display.
+Navigation is daily activities for everyone, at the moment there are more and more Navigation App on a smartphone.
+We think it’s a good theme to explore, what is different between smartphone and Head mounted display.
 The complex building structures of Airport just like a tiny city, it is not always easy to keep track.
 So many different Terminal and Gates, different people from different cultures and lands.
 These elements mean a great amount of information.
 How to appropriately combine this information to the real world, is a challenge for us.

 Scope of Design

-Our core functions are Map, voice assistant, context-based Dashboard and Navigation.
+Core functions of our navigation App are Map, voice assistant, context-based Dashboard and Navigation.

 Hololens is totally a new platform for us.
 How to design a User Interface and content in a 3D space is a whole new theme.
-But Hololens has many guidance for designer and developers.
-Those guidlines helped us a lot.
+But Hololens has much guidance for designer and developers.
+Those guidelines helped us a lot.